2023 Guide to Writing The Best Attorney Website Profile

 Particularly for multiple biographies within the same firm, you'll want to establish some consistent ground rules with regard to writing conventions and what, exactly, is to be included in each bio.
 Our advice here applies equally for solos, however!

 We recommend that all profiles on a single website be roughly similar in format.
 But they needn't be perfectly parallel.
-For example, within the bulleted lists, some but not all attorneys in your firm may have publications, awards, or speaking events; those without can omit these particular headings from the lists on their own bios.
+For example, within the bulleted lists, some but not all attorneys in your firm may have publications, awards, or speaking events; those without them can omit these particular headings from the lists on their own bios.
 But you do want to ensure that all attorneys use the same list titles in the same order, if possible.

 Your best bet is to come up with guidelines, like the template below, that you send to each attorney — ideally along with initial finished bios for one or two of your attorneys to serve as illustrations.
+The Partners at Geiger Prell are a great example, Matt and Ben have individual profiles that follow the same style guidelines.